netzstrategen/gtm-monitoring-gcp/README.md

 To validate that the monitoring pipeline works as expected, you can intentionally trigger test failures:

 **Non-null:**
-- Omit a required field in GTM Debug mode (e.g., remove `transaction_id` from the dataLayer)
+- Omit a required field in GTM Debug mode (e.g., remove `transaction_id` from a dataLayer.push that you run in Console or just add an empty/undefined value in the tag)
 - Fire the tag enough times to exceed the configured threshold
 - Expected result: Alert triggered for null values